boerremk/Fibaro/Evohome/README.md

 Original posting:
 http://forum.fibaro.com/index.php?/topic/15232-honeywell-evohome/?p=83442

+If you need help with the installation go the Fibaro forum and send me a PM (@boerremk).

 ## Requirements
 - Fibaro Homecenter 2
 - Evohome with color screen and Internet gateway (RFG100) or Evohome with wifi